Do you want to see? Light a candle,

 Editor-in-Chief

-Curtis John McRae’s (he/him) fiction has appeared in The New Quarterly, Prairie Fire, Chronicling the Days anthology (Guernica Editions, 2021), and others.
-He won the 2021/22 David McKeen Award, was a finalist in the 2019 Quebec Writers' Federation contest for emerging young writers, and also sits on the board of directors for the QWF.
+Curtis John McRae is the author of Quietly, Loving Everyone, and the Fiction Editor at Véhicule Press.
+His fiction has appeared in The New Quarterly, Prairie Fire, and others.
+He won the 2021/22 David McKeen Award, was longlisted for the 2025 DISQUIET Literary Fiction Contest, received an honorable mention in the 2024 Peter Hinchcliffe award, and was a finalist in the 2019 Quebec Writers' Federation contest for emerging young writers.
+Curtis teaches English literature at John Abbott College.
 A Concordia University fellowship recipient, he holds an MA in Creative Writing.

 (Photo By Matthew Khalili)